lenilsonjr/Blog/content/minimalism.md

 To me, it was mind blowing. _"What the fuck?
 How does he live with a backpack?"_

-From that moment I started taking minimalism a bit more serious.
+From that moment I started taking minimalism a bit more seriously.
 First stop: [The Minimalists Podcast](https://www.theminimalists.com/).

 And, for my surprise, I discovered that minimalism is not just about physical stuff and clutter.
 It goes way deeper than that.